Mastering Software Development Lifecycle Security: Best Practices

 The Role of DevOps in Securing the Software Lifecycle

-DevOps plays a critical role in enhancing security throughout the SDLC.
+DevOps plays a critical role in enhancing SDLC cybersecurity.
 The integration of security practices into DevOps (often referred to as DevSecOps) is a holistic approach that emphasizes collaboration and communication between development, operations, and security teams.

 In particular, DevOps contributes to SDLC security by: